PulseStrategy369/PulseStrategy/README.md

 # PLStr: The vPLS Reward System

-  PLStr is a PRC20 token backed by vPLS (a staked version of PulseChain’s native token, PLS on average earning 10% yield in PLS).
+  PLStr is a PRC20 token backed by vPLS (a staked version of PulseChain’s native token PLS).
 It’s designed to reward users who hold xBond, iBond, or provide liquidity to their DEX pools.
 Think of PLStr as a bonus for supporting PulseStrategy’s growth.

 - **How to Get PLStr?**